 And by the way, how the Old Era looks, where it starts and why it ends after 10,000 years instead of just continuing indefinitely into the future, is not based on my personal tastes.
 All of this is based on the limitations that objective reality imposes upon us.
 But that’s a topic for another article.

 When presented with the Old Era project, people on the internet often distract themselves with all the wrong questions.
 They see problems and issues where there are none.
 Don’t ask questions.
 Just download the extension and start using it.
 You’ll understand everything in just a few days.

 Providing alternatives to dates BC/BCE in electronic texts using pattern recognition and machine readable markup – this is a white paper that describes how the project works technically.

 For this project’s updates follow this Twitter account.

 I open sourced my Chrome extension.
 You can find the source code here.
-By the way, if you don’t like my timeline and want to use another one, the easiest way to do so, is to fork my repository and tweak date-conversion formulas.
+By the way, if you don’t like my timeline and want to use another one, you can change the starting point of a timeline in the settings.

 If you want to talk to me about my project, you can write me an email.